 Pathankot, located in the foothills of the Kangra-Dalhousie mountain range, is itself a major tourist destination.
 On top of that, there are quite a few places around the town that is worth seeing.
 For example, a day’s trip to Ranjit Sagar Dam, located at a distance of 17 km from the city, is not only a refreshing experience, but it also enriches the mind, especially during the winter season when migratory birds comes here to nest.
-We will now talk about few more places that can merit a day’s trip from Pathankot.
+We will now talk about few more places that can merit a day’s trip from Pathankot in Punjab.

 Maharana Pratap Sagar on River BeasMaharana Pratap Sagar, also known as the Pong Dam Lake, is another such place.
 It is located at a distance of 55.6 Km from Pathankot on river Beas in the Kangra District of Himachal Pradesh.
 For its rich bio diversity and sustainable use of wetland, the lake has been declared a Ramsar Wetland Site.

 Maharan Pratap Sagar is home to 220 species of birds belonging to 54 families.
 Apart from these two-winged creatures, the lake is also the natural habitat for 27 species and sub species of fishes.
 Different species of animals such as oriental small clawed otters, barking deer, sambers, wild boars and leopards are also found in the jungle in the periphery of the lake.